una/personal-goals/happy-moments/happy-moments.md

 09/26/2015
 ---
 I gave my talk at CSS Conf EU today!
 It went so well!
 I stold a big white balloon from the decor and talked to the light crew to have them project a rainbow onto it for the talk.

+09/27/2015
+---
+Toward the end of JS Conf and befor the after party, I went to Berghaim with a few people.
+I had *so* much fun dancing and I was super happy we all got in.

+09/28/2015
+---
+Not much sleep to be had but in the early hours of this day I had great conversation over cocktails and had a fantastic one with beets in it.
+So yummy.

+09/29/2015
+---
+I think I like beer.
+Well, at least Belgian and German beer.
+I had drinks after work today with some of the Germans and decided this.

+09/30/2015
+---
+It was *so* awesome to organize the first FED knowledge share meeting in Boeblingen!
+15 devs showed up with all sorts of backgrounds and we planned out talks up to the first 9 weeks!

+10/01/2015
+---
+I'm flying home!
+It has been so long!
+I am overjoyed to finally be heading back and finally be able to just sleep and recharge.